AbdulrahmanMasoud/helpy/README.md

 # Helpy
-This code as a Backend only for Helpy app to create API to use it with Flutter.
+Note: This code as a Backend only for Helpy app to create API to use it with Flutter.
 ## About Helpy
 Helpy app is a mobile app that supports the first 3 goals of SDGs, No poverty, zero hunger, and good health.<br>
 Suppose one day that you are walking in one of Cairo streets, and you see someone hungry and need food, or on a very cold night, you found someone has a bad need for clothes or blanket or maybe he needs for health care and visit hospital.<br>